mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference-v7.md

 <section id="chromium-binary">

 #### `--chromium-binary`
-Path or alias to a Chromium executable such as google-chrome, google-chrome.exe, or opera.exe.
+Path or alias to a Chromium executable such as google-chrome, google-chrome.exe or opera.exe etc.
-If not specified, the default Google Chrome is used.
+If not specified, the default Google Chrome will be used.
 </section>

 <section id="chromium-profile">